The most mythical swims

 Slalom between boats in the Strait of Gibraltar

-Although the Strait of Gibraltar is far from being the widest in the world at 14 km and 1,000 metres deep, the difficulty for those who swim through it is to avoid the many boats that pass through.
+Although the Strait of Gibraltar is far from being the widest in the world at 14 km long and 1,000 m deep, the difficulty for swimmers is to avoid the many boats that pass through.
 As the only maritime passage between the Atlantic Ocean and the Mediterranean Sea, the Strait of Gibraltar sees 100,000 boats pass through every year.
-Yet, there are more than a hundred who attempt this perilous crossing every year.
+However, more than a hundred people attempt this perilous crossing every year.
 In 2016, 141 swimmers took on the challenge of reaching the Spanish or Moroccan coast.
-Only 62 managed to reach the opposite coast, including the German Nathalie Luisa Pohl, who managed to set a new women's record in 2 hours and 53 minutes that year.
+Only 62 managed to reach the opposite coast, including Germany's Nathalie Luisa Pohl, who set a new women's record that year in 2 hours and 53 minutes.